-The actuarially determined contribution effective for fiscal year ended 2021 that are documented in the schedule of the City's pension contributions, were calculated as of June 30, 2019.
+The actuarially determined contribution effective for fiscal year ended 2022 that are documented in the schedule of the City's pension contributions, were calculated as of June 30, 2020.
 Separate contribution rates are determined for the non-hazardous fund and the hazardous fund based on the liabilities associated with the current active members, former inactive members, and members receiving benefits from each respective fund, as well as the separately maintained asset balance for each fund.

-Based on the June 30, 2019 actuarial valuation report (as amended by Senate Bill 249, passed during the 2020 legislative session), the actuarial methods and assumptions used to calculate the required contributions are below:
+Based on the June 30, 2020 actuarial valuation report, the actuarial methods and assumptions used to calculate the required contributions are below:

-Determined by the Actuarial Valuation as of: June 30, 2019 Actuarial Cost Method: Entry Age Normal of assets and the expected actuarial value of assets is recognized
+Determined by the Actuarial Valuation as of: June 30, 2020